By: Natalie D. Muth, MD, MPH, RDN, FAAP

 for Infants & Young Children

 *Children ages 12-24 months are advised to drink whole milk and children 2 and older nonfat (skim) or low-fat (1%) milk.
+For information about short-term use of cow's milk for children over 6 months of age during the current baby formula shortage, read

 How do young children develop unhealthy beverage preferences?